SoaringMoon/WaifuNetwork/Archive/Threads/Robowaifus in media.md

 >>9729
 Also, I guess I should add, Armitage III was probably the closest to what I am talking about, but it was made during a different era and while the story does mention the politics between men vs women, it really still take on a passive approach.

-[spoiler]Although, from what I remember that story at first had the male MC hate bots, but falls in love with it eventually.
-While the women literally chase men all the way to mars, to outlaw the artificial womb which is basically the main plot of the story.[/spoiler]
+%%Although, from what I remember that story at first had the male MC hate bots, but falls in love with it eventually.
+While the women literally chase men all the way to mars, to outlaw the artificial womb which is basically the main plot of the story.%%

 # 179
 >>9677